mihirk284/GSoC2020/README.md

 ---

 Once the points were implemented, it was noticed that the size of the points showing the lidar data reading remains constant.
-On zooming into the scene, the point size does not change despite the size of all other objects in the scene changing as per the camera's location in the scene.
+On zooming into the scene, the point size does not change despite the size of all other objects changing as per the camera's location.
 This caused difficulties in viewing the points.

 Additionally, the points rendered by in the scene did not show independent color.
 This was an issue as coloring the points gives the user more information about the location, intensity, or reflectivity of the obstacle, as seen by the sensor.
 This coloring of points is necessary for many robotic applications.
 The below images shows the importance of point coloring in robotic applications.